innocampus/moodle-auth_anonymous/readme.md

 ## Security

+Firstly, properly lock down what the anonymous user can do once logged in.
 Could this be used to spam my site?
 Absolutely, so be careful where you use the url!
+Use POST to make it less obvious to the casual observer.
 You should specify a regular expression to match the key; if the key is rejected, the plugin will not trigger and your other authentication providers can take over.
+Or modify the plugin to use openssl_decrypt() with a reversible encryption algorithm such as aes-256-cbc instead of base64...

-## Example
+## Example (php GET)

 ```php